shankar-shiv/NUS_EE2028/Assigment1/Assignment1.markdown

 ## Question 3: What can you do if you have used up all the general purpose registers and you need to store some more values during processing?
 - Use and re-use the registers in a systematic way.
 Maintain a data dictionary or table to help you keep track of the storage of different terms in different registers at different times.

+1st Try
+- replace the code inside SUBROUTINE into bubble_sort and see how it goes.